Descanonge/neba/docs/source/data/usage.rst

   >>> dm.get_data()

-Each *instance* of that subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only some files for a specific year, change the method to open data, etc.
+Each *instance* of that subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only files for a specific year, change the method to open data, etc.

 .. _module-system: